ampproject/amphtml/contributing/contributing-code.md

 We have a few additional resources that provide an introduction to contributing extended components:

 - ["Building an AMP Extension"](./building-an-amp-extension.md) has a detailed description of how to build an AMP component.
-- ["Creating your first AMP Component" codelab](https://codelabs.developers.google.com/codelabs/creating-your-first-amp-component/#0) provides a quick overview of the steps you need to go through to create a component with examples you can modify for your component.
 - The ["Building a new AMP component" talk at AMP Conf 2017](https://youtu.be/FJEhQFNKeaQ?list=PLXTOW_XMsIDTDXYO-NAi2OpEH0zyguvqX) provides an introduction to contributing AMP components.

 For further detail on integrating third-party services (e.g., fonts, embeds, etc.), see our [3p contribution guidelines](https://github.com/ampproject/amphtml/tree/master/3p).